Alfresco/alfresco-identity-service/README.md

 ### ZIP Distribution

-#### Upgrade example for Identity Service with Postgres DB
+#### Upgrade example for Identity Service with PostgreSQL database

-1. Backup the old installation performing:
+1. Backup the old installation by performing:

 	```bash
 	pg_dump --clean --no-owner --no-acl -h ${POSTGRES_HOST} -p ${POSTGRES_PORT}  -U ${POSTGRES_USER} ${POSTGRES_DATABASE} | grep -v -E '(DROP\ SCHEMA\ public|CREATE\ SCHEMA\ public|COMMENT\ ON\ SCHEMA\ public|DROP\ EXTENSION\ plpgsql|CREATE\ EXTENSION\ IF\ NOT\ EXISTS\ plpgsql|COMMENT\ ON\ EXTENSION\ plpgsql)' > /backup/backup.sql
 	```

-2. Remove old data and stop the postgres instance.
+2. Remove old data and stop the PostgreSQL instance.

 3. Stop the Identity Service 1.1 server.

-4. Open the 1.2 Identity Service distribution zip and configure accordingly to the database that will be used (for this example Postgres).
+4. Open Identity Service 1.2 distribution zip and configure accordingly to the database that will be used (for this example PostgreSQL).
    For detailed information on how to set up the desired database this visit the official documentation of Keycloak [here](https://www.keycloak.org/docs/4.8/server_installation/#_database).

 5. Start the database and restore data by executing the following command: